aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/slicers/remove-pivot-connection/_index.md

 ## **Possible Usage Scenarios**

-If you want to disassociate a slicer and pivot table in Excel, you need to right-click the slicer and select "Report Connections..." item.
-In the option list, you can operate on the checkbox.
+If you want to disassociate a slicer and pivot table in Excel, you need to right‑click the slicer and select the **"Report Connections..."** item.
+In the options list, you can check the appropriate box.
 Similarly, if you want to disassociate a slicer and pivot table using the Aspose.Cells API programmatically, please use the [**Slicer.removePivotConnection(PivotTable)**](https://reference.aspose.com/cells/nodejs-cpp/slicer/#removePivotConnection-pivottable-) method.
-It will disassociate the slicer and pivot table.
+It will disassociate the slicer and the pivot table.

 ## **Disassociate slicer and pivot table**

 The following sample code loads the [sample Excel file](remove-pivot-connection.xlsx) that contains an existing slicer.
-It accesses the slicers and then disassociates the slicer and pivot table.
-Finally, it saves the workbook as [output Excel file](remove-pivot-connection-out.xlsx).
+It accesses the slicers and then disassociates the slicer from the pivot table.
+Finally, it saves the workbook as the [output Excel file](remove-pivot-connection-out.xlsx).

 ## **Sample Code**